benson000/laravel-crud-generator/README.md

 ```
 1. Download the repositories to your computer
 2. Copy Folder 'Commands' and paste to Laravel Folder in 'app\Console\Commands'
-3. Copy FOlder 'stubs' and paste to Laravel Folder in 'resources'
+3. Copy Folder 'stubs' and paste to Laravel Folder in 'resources'
 ```

 ## How to use